DCFUKSURMOM/linux-droidbox/Documentation/power/runtime_pm.rst

-Device drivers that wish to use the same function as a system suspend, freeze, poweroff and runtime suspend callback, and similarly for system resume, thaw, restore, and runtime resume, can achieve this with the help of the UNIVERSAL_DEV_PM_OPS macro defined in include/linux/pm.h (possibly setting its last argument to NULL).
+Device drivers that wish to use the same function as a system suspend, freeze, poweroff and runtime suspend callback, and similarly for system resume, thaw, restore, and runtime resume, can achieve similar behaviour with the help of the DEFINE_RUNTIME_DEV_PM_OPS() defined in include/linux/pm_runtime.h (possibly setting its last argument to NULL).

 8. "No-Callback" Devices